Campus Services & Resources

 The goals of the program are based on the expectation of improved physical health and vitality, as well as enhancement of academic and workplace productivity that result from regular physical activity.
 Full-time and part-time matriculated students at KSC gain access to the Recreation Center and all Recreational Sports programs through payment of their student fees.

-Visit the Recreational Sports web site for more information about the programs offered, policies, and hours.
+Visit the Recreational Sports site for more information about the programs offered, policies, and hours.

-Keene State supports opportunities and actively assists students in developing specific areas of interest.
-There are recognized student organizations which have a spiritual/religious emphasis.
-If you have an interest in developing a student organization with a spiritual emphasis that is not represented, contact the Student Center Activities Office at 358-2642.
+Keene State supports opportunities and actively assists students in developing specific areas of interest, including spiritual health and wellness.
+There are multiple recognized student organizations which have a spiritual/religious emphasis, including:

-Thousands of bank cards are accepted at the Student Center’s Bank of New Hampshire ATM.
+Thousands of bank cards are accepted at the Student Center’s TD Bank ATM.
 Whether you bank in New England or New Zealand, you can get the cash you need because Bank of New Hampshire is a member of the NYCE, CIRRUS, and PLUS networks.

 Direct Deposit of Paychecks

 You can elect to have a portion of your pay deposited into one account and the balance into another.
 Or, simply have the entire net pay deposited into one account.
-You can sign up for this service in the Payroll Office (located in Fiske Annex on Winchester Street, or by calling the Payroll Coordinator at 358-2482.)
-Forms and instructions for fixed or direct amount direct deposit authorizations are also available online.
+Signing up is easy just visit the Payroll Office located in Fiske Annex on Winchester Street.
+Forms and instructions for fixed or direct amount direct deposit authorizations are also available online at http://www.keene.edu/office/business/support/forms/.

 Recycling and Rubbish Disposal